jack-dundas/mm-technical-documentation/__documentation/User_Manual--MachineMotion_V1D0/User_Manual--MachineMotion_V1D0.md

 For additional details on electrical specifications, consult the following online document [Datasheet – MachineMotion Controller](https://www.vention.io/technical-documents/machinemotion-controller-datasheet-10).

 No software installation is required on your computer to start working with the MachineMotion controller.
 A computer with a web browser (preferable Google Chrome) is enough to access the controller, launch programs and control your machine.

+### Important Notes

+#### Links
+Links in the sections below point directly to the MachineMotion controller.
+For these links to be functional, a controller must be connected to your computer via the fixed IP of the MachineMotion controller, 192.168.7.2.

+#### Port Hosting the Controller Fixed IP

+The default controller IP addresss was formerly hosted on the USB port.
+If your controller was purchased before 2019-06-01 you must connect your computer to the USB port to get access via this address.

 ## Installation